How Many Valence Electrons Does Sulfur Have

 The six valence electrons explain sulfur's diverse chemical behavior.
 It readily gains two electrons to achieve a stable octet configuration, similar to the noble gas Argon, resulting in the formation of sulfide anions (S²⁻).
 This tendency to gain electrons contributes to sulfur's electronegativity, its ability to attract electrons in a chemical bond.
 This explains why sulfur forms ionic compounds with many metals.

-However, sulfur doesn't always gain electrons.
-Its ability to share electrons leads to the formation of covalent bonds, forming numerous covalent compounds with nonmetals.
+Even so, sulfur doesn't always gain electrons.
+That said, its ability to share electrons leads to the formation of covalent bonds, forming numerous covalent compounds with nonmetals.
 Sulfur can form single, double, and even multiple bonds with other atoms, leading to a wide range of molecular structures and properties.
 Examples include sulfur dioxide (SO₂), sulfur trioxide (SO₃), and various organic sulfur compounds crucial for life processes.

 Sulfur's Different Oxidation States

 The ability of sulfur to gain or share electrons results in a wide range of oxidation states.
+Day to day, sulfur can exhibit oxidation states ranging from -2 (in sulfides) to +6 (in sulfates).
 Oxidation state refers to the apparent charge of an atom in a compound.
-Sulfur can exhibit oxidation states ranging from -2 (in sulfides) to +6 (in sulfates).
 This versatility contributes to the significant role sulfur plays in various chemical reactions and the formation of diverse compounds.

 Examples of Sulfur's Bonding and Compound Formation